 -d Selects all elements in the default group of the workspace (or more generally, the child stream).
+When used with the -t option, see the -d -t explanation below.

 Operates on the element with the specified element-ID.
 This is useful for promoting stranded elements to the backing stream.
 Use stat -i to list stranded elements.
-If you also specify a <list-file>, <element-list>, or <transaction-number>, it is ignored.
+If you also specify a list-file>, <element-list>, or <transaction-number>, it is ignored.